-- MIF was a common cost element determining the retailers' fees, which affected competition on the acquiring market.
+- MIF would be a common cost determining the retailers' fees, which would affect competition on the acquiring market.
 In 1999 one of the answers of the banks responding to the letter of the Ministry of Economics objecting high retailer fees was that the existence and the level of MIF did not allow lower retailer fees.
-(It must be noted that one of the groups of the banks under investigation used to run a retail fee cartel, however, the period of limitation has already elapsed...); - due to its effect interchange fee even in itself, in lack of distortion of competition between card payment schemes, that is in the case of their uniform treatment - is considered by the European Commission to be restricting competition (which can only be exempted under specified conditions);
+(It must be noted that one of the groups of the banks under investigation used to run a retail fee cartel, however, the period of limitation has already elapsed...); - due to its effect interchange fee even in itself, in lack of distortion of competition between card payment schemes, that is in the case of their uniform treatment - is considered by the European Commission to be restricting competition (which can only be exempted under specified conditions); - their co-operation might have a competition distortion effect, however they failed to turn to the GVH for individual exemption concerning the determination of interchange fees; - the market becoming more mature would have required the cutting down of MIF after a while (from 2002-2004 by all means);

-- the agreement might have had a competition distortion effect, however the parties failed to turn to the GVH for individual exemption concerning the determination of interchange fees; - the market becoming more mature would have required the reduction of MIF (from 2002-2004 by all means); - in lack of a Hungarian MIF-agreement, the lower interchange fees of international card payment schemes would have applied in Hungary too (especially in the case of debit cards).
+in lack of a Hungarian MIF-agreement, basically lower interchange fees of international card payment schemes would have applied in Hungary too (especially in the case of debit cards).